DeepthiSRao/pokemon-js-app/README.md

-# Pokemon App
+# Pokédex( Javascript App )

-Is a simple web application that loads 150 Pokemon from external API and displays thwm in interactive list.
+This a simple web application that loads 150 Pokemon from external API and displays them in interactive list.

 ## App Features
-* Load data from external API
+* Loads data from external API
-* View a list of items
+* View a list of pokemon
 * On user action(e.g., by clicking on a list item), will open a model that dispalys pokemon details.
 * Filter Pokemon by name